rcy0228/azure-spring-cloud-training/11-configure-ci-cd/README.md

 1. You can now commit and push the `azure-spring-cloud.yml` file we just created.

-2. Going to the `Actions` tab of your  GitHub project, you should see that your project is automatically built and deployed to your Azure Spring Cloud instance:
+2. Going to the `Actions` tab of your  GitHub project, you should see that your project is automatically built and deployed to your Azure Spring Apps instance:

    ![GitHub workflow](media/01-github-workflow.png)

-> **NOTE!** If the Build fails, delete the exisiting `azure-spring-cloud.yml` from `.github/workflows` and create it again, make sure to substitute the name of your Azure Spring Cloud instance and resource group.
+> **NOTE!** If the Build fails, delete the exisiting `azure-spring-cloud.yml` from `.github/workflows` and create it again, make sure to substitute the name of your Azure Spring Apps instance and resource group.

 Congratulations!
 Each time you `git push` your code, your microservice is now automatically deployed to production.